-If a boater ignores the signs, moors in the Park and refuses to move, we will as a last resort, The Trust will need to move your boat a short distance to Bow Free Wharf using our contractors District Enforcement Ltd. where it can be easily collected by the owner.
+If you ignore the signs and moor in the Park, and do not move on, as a last resort, The Trust will need to move your boat a short distance to Bow Free Wharf, using our contractors District Enforcement Ltd where you'll be easily able to collect it.

 Last date edited: 11 November 2020